How to take a sauna in Helsinki

 Walking through Kallio, it's impossible to miss Kotiharjun -- look for the half-naked men sitting out front with beer in hand and you're in the right place.

-Entry is 10 euroes and towels can be purchased for an additional 2 euroes.
+Entry is around $11 and towels can be purchased for an additional $2.
 You can bring your own refreshments, including beer and there's even a refrigerator for them.

 No reservations required.
 Closed Mondays.